What is Annandale & Nithsdale Community Benefit Company (ANCBC), and who is it for?

 - Retrospective funding (i.e., paying for costs incurred before a decision on an application to the fund for support has been made)

 - The repayment of loans or payment of debts.

-- Individuals or private businesses, unless wider public benefit can be clearly demonstrated (n.b. does not apply to local grants distributed by Member CCs).
+- Individuals or private businesses, unless the wider public benefit can be clearly demonstrated (n.b. does not apply to local grants distributed by member community councils).

 How can I apply?

-You can apply online or download application forms and guidance from www.ancbc.co.uk or contact the Programme Administrator at Foundation Scotland on 01557 814927 or email email@example.com firstname.lastname@example.org
+You can apply online via https://www.foundationscotland.org.uk/apply-for-funding/funding-available/ancbc or contact the programme administrator at Foundation Scotland at 01557 814927 or email firstname.lastname@example.org

 What if I have more questions?

-We welcome pre-application enquiries.
-For further advice or information on ANCBC or to discuss your project proposal informally before you apply, please contact the Foundation Scotland team:
+We welcome pre-application inquiries.
+For further advice or information on ANCBC or to discuss your project proposal informally before you apply, please contact Foundation Scotland: